 Set in Cleveland, yet obviously filmed in Baltimore.
-Camden Yards at Oriole Park, home of the Baltimore Orioles, is used as the Indians' home park, even though it looks nothing like Cleveland Municipal Stadium.
-Also, an advertisement for the "Sheraton Inner Harbor", located in Baltimore, is seen in left field and a few Baltimore landmarks can be seen during the film.
+Oriole Park at Camden Yards, home of the Baltimore Orioles, is used as the Indians' home park, even though it looks nothing like Cleveland Municipal Stadium.
+Advertisements for Baltimore businesses like "Sheraton Inner Harbor" and the Baltimore Sun are seen as well as a few Baltimore landmarks.

 In the second game of the doubleheader versus the Red Sox, when Willy comes in to pinch run, another unknown player comes up to bat.
 While Willy steals 2nd, 3rd, and home two pitches are thrown to the batter.
 Then Cerrano goes in to pinch hit but a pinch hitter cannot go in in the middle of an at bat unless the player is injured.